 A relentless and intelligent striker whose clinical finishing has powered Sweden and Arsenal to major finals.

-Stina Blackstenius announced herself to the world not with a whisper, but with a barrage of goals.
-Hailing from Vadstena, Sweden, her physicality and nose for goal made her a standout.
-She tore through the Damallsvenskan with Linköpings FC, her performances earning a move to Europe's top leagues.
-At BK Häcken, she solidified her status as a premier striker before joining Arsenal in 2022.
-Blackstenius possesses a striker's killer instinct, often appearing in the right place at the right time, a skill that has made her indispensable for the Swedish national team.
-Her goals in Olympic and World Cup tournaments have cemented her as one of the most reliable forwards in the women's game.
+Stina Blackstenius scored the goals that made her indispensable for Sweden's national team.
+Hailing from Vadstena, she tore through the Damallsvenskan with Linköpings FC.
+At BK Häcken, she established herself as a premier striker before joining Arsenal in 2022.
+Her physicality and instinct for goal placed her in the right spot at the right time.
+Her goals in Olympic and World Cup tournaments confirmed her as one of the most reliable forwards in the women's game.

 1981–1996